dc-atlas/bcml/doc/analysis.rst

 Exporting data for impact analysis
 ----------------------------------

+The impact analysis format supported by BCML is the one implemented in `the SPIA R package <http://bioconductor.org/packages/2.6/bioc/html/SPIA.html>`_.

 Exporting data for use with impact analysis requires different arguments to be passed to ``bcml_export``.
 Specifically, it must be invoked with different ``--db`` and ``--method`` switches::